tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_gpio.md

 ### Finish

-Revise the section [Creating the Guest Device Tree](#creating-the-guest-device-tree) to create the final DTB file for the Guest's Device Tree
+>Revise the section [Creating the Guest Device Tree](#creating-the-guest-device-tree) to create the final DTB file for the Guest's Device Tree

-## Starting the Guest VM
+# Compiling the passthrough versions of Qemu and the Linux kernel

-### Compiling the passthrough kernel 5.10
+# Compiling the amended 5.10 passthrough Linux kernel

+>The amended kernel will add built in kernel modules and tweak GPIO code.

-Clone the repos `git@github.com:KimGSandstrom/gpio-virt.git` and `git@github.com:KimGSandstrom/tegra_kernel-5.10.git`
+>Clone the repos `git@github.com:KimGSandstrom/gpio-virt.git` and `git@github.com:KimGSandstrom/tegra_kernel-5.10.git`
 Clone both repos into the same subdirectory because, `./gpio-virt` contains an overlay that `./tegra_kernel-5.10` uses.

+>Set `CONFIG_TEGRA_GPIO_HOST_PROXY` and `CONFIG_TEGRA_GPIO_GUEST_PROXY` as compiler directives or .config defines.
 Successful compile is tested for gcc (GCC) 9.5.0.

-Set `CONFIG_TEGRA_GPIO_HOST_PROXY` and `CONFIG_TEGRA_GPIO_GUEST_PROXY` as compiler directives or .config defines.
-Compile from the parent directory using:
+>Compile from the parent directory using:

 ```
 make -C tegra_kernel-5.10/ \